Adam Fisher Homestead

 Adam Fisher Homestead, also known as Artuso Farm, is a historic home and farm located in Mount Pleasant Township, Westmoreland County, Pennsylvania.
 The house was built about 1837, and is a two-story, five bay brick dwelling with a cut sandstone foundation in a vernacular Federal style.
-The farmstead includes the following contributing outbuildings: combination Smoke house / bake oven / coalhouse, combination summer kitchen / wash house, and cooper's shed.
+The farmstead includes the following contributing outbuildings: a combination smoke-house / bake oven / coal-house, a combination summer kitchen / wash house, and a cooper's shed.

 It was added to the National Register of Historic Places in 1991.